 Cindy Trumbore has been involved with young people's literature for most of her career.
 A former editor in children's book publishing, she now writes children's books, edits books for classrooms, and teaches writing.
-Trumbore was inspired to tell the story of the Puerto Rican parrots by a quarter in the US Mint's America the Beautiful Quarters program that featured El Yunque National Forest and an image of a Puerto Rican parrot.
+Trumbore was inspired to tell the story of the Puerto Rican parrots by a quarter in the U.S. Mint's America the Beautiful Quarters program that featured El Yunque National Forest and an image of a Puerto Rican parrot.
 As a follow-up, "an article about this quarter in my local paper made me want to learn more about Puerto Rican parrots," says Trumbore.
-She considers the moment when she and Susan Roth saw three Puerto Rican parrots flying over Rio Abajo Aviary as one of the high points of her career as a writer.
 She lives in New Jersey.
-You can find her online at www.cindykane.net.
+You can find her online at cindykane.net.